khaled-kh/qtGIL/README.md

 - Boost::GIL is licensed under Boost License (very similiar to MIT), [reference](http://www.boost.org/users/license.html)

 - Qt classes are licensed under LGPL (with contributions under different licenses), [reference](http://doc.qt.io/qt-5/licensing.html)

+- This work is licensed under MIT License

+- Qt LGPL License does not affect this work since it is a dependency, unmodified & not part of this work